jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

   .. code-block:: python

-    AssertionError: True is not False
+    AssertionError: True is not false

 * When I change :ref:`True <test_what_is_true>` to :ref:`False<test_what_is_false>` in the `return statement`_